 A Brief Rundown on the Green Bay Packers' History

 The Green Bay Packers have been playing football since 1919.
 That's over 100 years.
 That is significantly longer than most NFL teams.
-The Packers also have another impressive note; they have always called Green Bay, WI home.
+The Packers also have another impressive claim: They have always called Green Bay, WI, home.
 The team and the city of Green Bay have always shared a special relationship that is unique to any other team in the NFL.

 In 1921, the Acme Packing Co. (yes, like from all the old Loony Toon cartoons) bought out the Indian Packing Company and the team was renamed to the Acme Packers.
-At this time, the Packers uniform was navy blue and gold, not the green and gold we know it as today.
+At that time, the Packers uniform was navy blue and gold, not the green and gold we see today.

 Curly Lambeau and Vince Lombardi are arguably two of the most important people in Packers history.
 I'm sure an argument could be made that they are also two of the most important people in NFL history.